Synchronization in rotating supersolids

 The concurrency between synchronization and vortex nucleation is clearly reflected by the behavior of the total angular momentum $\langle \hat{L}_z \rangle$, plotted in Fig.\,\ref{fig:fig2}(f).
 Initially, there is a low and constant value of $\langle \hat{L}_z \rangle$, (i).
 In this regime, $\langle \hat{L}_z \rangle \approx L_{\mathrm{droplets}} \approx I \times \Omega$, following a rigid-body rotation but with a non-classical moment of inertia $I$\,\cite{Leggett1970cas,Gallemi2020qvi}.
 Here, the response is dominated by the solid nature of the supersolid.
 Around $t\sim\,400$ ms, $\langle \hat{L}_z \rangle$ rapidly increases when vortices move towards the center (ii), marking the onset of synchronization.
 Once the synchronization is complete ($\kappa\sim1$), the angular momentum stabilizes at a plateau (iii)-(iv), indicating that an equilibrium state has been reached in the rotating frame.
 Here, small oscillations around the equilibrium value indicate variations in the number of vortices and their positions (iii)\,\cite{butts1999pso}, or excitations of the droplet lattice\,\cite{Poli2023gir}.

-These results reveal that the synchronization dynamics are inherent to the dual solid-superfluid response to rotation of the system.
-Indeed, by repeating similar real-time simulations but starting with a droplet crystal, with a negligible superfluid link connecting the droplets and no vortices, we observe the absence of synchronization ($\kappa<0.35$) as shown in Fig.\,\ref{fig:fig3}.
+These results reveal that the synchronization phenomenon can be seen as the process by which the supersolid acts as a driven rotator and dynamically approaches the ground state in the rotating frame, entrained by the rotating magnetic field~\cite{Pikovsky2001sau}.
+The solid part of the supersolid rigidly responds to rotation, whereas the superfluid part requires time for vortices to be nucleated and to provide the angular momentum to catch up to the driving frequency.
+By repeating similar real-time simulations but starting with a droplet crystal, with a negligible superfluid link connecting the droplets and no vortices, we observe the absence of synchronization ($\kappa<0.35$) as shown in Fig.\,\ref{fig:fig3}.
 The gradual increase might be due to a residual halo connecting the droplets.

 Building on our theoretical predictions, we explore potential synchronization phenomena experimentally.
 In brief, our dipolar supersolid of $^{164}$Dy is produced via direct evaporative cooling\,\cite{Chomaz2019lla, Norcia2021tds}.
 We confine the system in a cylindrically symmetric optical dipole trap with harmonic frequencies $(\omega_\perp,\omega_z)$.
 During the last stages of evaporation, we tilt $\mathbf{B}$ by $\theta = 30^\circ$ and we produce a long-lived supersolid with four droplets.
 We then rotate the magnetic field with a constant angular velocity $\Omega=2\pi\times9$\,Hz for 300 ms following the magnetostirring protocol\,\cite{Klaus2022oov,casotti2024oov}.
 Finally, we track the position of the rotating droplets by taking destructive phase-contrast images along $z$ after $3\,\si{ms}$ of expansion, during which the $\textbf{B}$ is kept static and tilted.
+We observe the droplets precessing at constant frequency, always aligned along the direction of the $\textbf{B}$ field; see Fig.\,\ref{fig:fig4}(a).
 By fitting four Gaussian functions to the acquired column density profiles, we extract the center-of-mass position of each droplet and obtain their azimuthal angle $\phi_\text{rot} = \arctan(Y/X)$ to detect the guiding center motion, which is more convenient when plotting all droplet trajectories together.
 We note that the initial tilt of the magnetic field breaks the cylindrical symmetry of the system, making the initial position of the four droplets repeatable over different experimental runs.